WHY AM I MAKING THIS MOVIE? – This is a vital question that needs to be asked before you decide to make a movie.

 11. As a director you need to shoot down the actor’s brain.

-12. While rehearsing don’t talk to the actor, talk to the character.
-Ask the character (not the actor) all the questions you need to ask about the character.
+the character (not the actor) all the questions you need to ask about

 13. Take the actor into the character’s world, help to coach the actor without a plan for the scene.

-14. While walking onto the set with the actors give them a topic to talk about (this is a concentration exercise).
-On the word “action” the actors dive into their characters.
+While walking onto the set with the actors give them a topic to talk

 16. Editing a film is like rehearsal process in the theatre.